 While the Interim Policy on Lead-in-Cosmetics remains in effect, we will use enforcement discretion and will not enforce against cosmetic products exceeding the 1 part per million (ppm) lead restriction for companies who comply with the interim policy.

-Manufacturers choosing to use the interim policy must notify Ecology.
-Every week, we will document the names of companies who notify us in this summary document, Notification Form: Interim Policy on Lead-in-Cosmetics.
-Distributors, retailers, and cosmetologists may use the summary document to verify which manufacturers choose to use the interim policy.
+Manufacturers choosing to use the interim policy must notify Ecology using the "notification form" in the list below.
+Companies who have notified Ecology that they are using the interim policy are documented in the "interim policy form responses" below.
+Distributors, retailers, and cosmetologists may use the "interim policy form response" document to verify which manufacturers choose to use the interim policy.
+See our November 2024 bulletin for additional information.

 If you produce, manufacture, import, distribute, or sell cosmetic products (including through e-commerce), the Toxic-Free Cosmetics Act Guide: Restrictions for Cosmetics Industry & Sellers is for you.
 It explains which chemicals are restricted and when restrictions begin.
 It'll help you assess your supply chain and determine if these chemicals are in your products.